JuliaDataCubes/YAXArrays.jl/docs/src/cube_access.md

 ## Cube Types

-While the `getCubeData` command returns an object of type `SubCube`, which represents a view into the ESDC, other cube operations will return different types of data cubes.
+While the `subsetcube` command returns an object of type `ZarrCube`, which represents a view into the ESDC, other cube operations will return different types of data cubes.
 The returned type will depend on the size of the returned cube.
-If it is small enough to fit into memory, it will be a `CubeMem`, otherwise a `ZarrCube`.
+If it is small enough to fit into memory, it will be a `CubeMem`, otherwise a `ZArrayCube`.
 All these types of data cubes share the same interface defined by [`ESDL.AbstractCubeData`](@ref), which means you can index them, do calculation using `mapCube` or plot them using the commands described in [Plotting](@ref).

 ```@docs
 ESDL.Cubes.AbstractCubeData